rememberSoftwares/yacana/README.md

 ## VIII.
 Assigning multiple Tools

-In this section we will see that you can assign more then one tool to a Task.
-You can add as many Tools as you want and the LLM will be asked what tool it want's to use.
-After using one of the tool it will be asked if it considers its Task complete.
+In this section, we will see that you can assign more than one tool to a Task.
+You can add as many Tools as you want and the LLM will be asked what tool it wants to use.
+After using one of the tools it will be asked if it considers its Task complete.
 If it says "no" then Yacana will propose the list of tools again and a new iteration is started.

-This is roughly what the tool calling mechanism looks like:
+This is roughly what the tool-calling mechanism looks like:
 ![toolcall1B](https://github.com/user-attachments/assets/bfaec298-44e9-4177-bfb8-e25bdfd01fe6)
-ℹ️ This doesn't take into account many tweaks Yacana makes like: model's config updates (in case of infinite loops), optionnal tools, self reflection, mutli-shot tool call examples, history cleaning, exiting when reaching max iterations, etc. However, it's definitly the *classic* process of calling tools one after the other.
+ℹ️ This doesn't take into account many tweaks Yacana makes like: model config updates (in case of infinite loops), optional tools, self-reflection, multi-shot tool call examples, history cleaning, exiting when reaching max iterations, etc. However, it's definitely the *classic* process of calling tools one after the other.

 > Additionnal behavior information: When only one tool is assigned the Agent won't be proposed to use it again.
 One tool is one shot !
 > When giving multiple tools, the agent will this time be proposed to use another tool.
 He could choose to always use the same one though.